ganeshprabhu2005/DS_Module16/Ex20-AVL-Tree---Deletion.md

 ```
 /*
 Program to find and display the priority of the operator in the given Postfix expression
-Developed by: Vinodini R
+Developed by: GANESH PRABHU
-RegisterNumber: 212223040244
+RegisterNumber: 212223220023
 */

 node * Delete(node *T,int x)